HarshaVenkat55/StreamViewer/README.md

 -> In this WebProject the consumers can view top ranked livestreams from Youtube and participate in the chat sessions while they watch the video.

--> In this project i have used HTML, CSS, JavaScript and Ajax to design the client side of the application and PHP(run using XAMPP) is used on the server side of the application.
+-> In this project i have used HTML, CSS, JavaScript and Ajax to design the client side of the application and PHP is used on the server side of the application.
 For storing the chat information, php database is used.
 Google+ API and Youtube API's are utilised to implement the login functionality and injecting the livestream video's into the Website.